Financial Times 18,349 by Zamorca

 Puzzle from the FT of April 19, 2026

 It is a pangram.
 It has some interesting wordplay.
 Must be a Zamorca.
 My favourite clues are 1a (INCREASE), 3 (EARTHY), 7 (ON AND OFF), and 9 (CHEERS UP).
-I do not fully understand the wordplay of 18 (OVER-THE-TOP).
+I originally failed to fully understand the wordplay of 18 (OVER-THE-TOP) and 25 (MAXIMIZE).
+Actually I still find it hard to make sense of 18.
+Thanks for the help in the comments.

 picture of the completed grid